seanzmc/sales_log/docs/guides/USER_GUIDE.md

    - Click **Add**
 4. Repeat for each team member
 5. Click **Save Changes**

+Note: Configuration is stored in Properties Service and syncs bidirectionally with the SALESPEOPLE sheet.

 [Screenshot: Settings sidebar - Sales Team tab]